smallab/raspicam-meets-cinder-on-raspi4/README.md

 ![Extension du Vide](https://www.mariejuliebourgeois.fr/wp-content/uploads/2021/10/EDV5.png)

-Why a Pi board, for something that could easily run on a Mac mini with a lot less hassle?
-Raspberry Pi's are much cheaper, much lighter (in weight and in size!), much less energy-consuming, all things that make them a heck of a platform of choice for installations when their processing power will be enough.
+Why use a Pi board, for something that could easily run on a Mac mini with a lot less hassle?
+Raspberry Pi's are much cheaper, much lighter (in weight and in size!), much less energy-consuming, all things that make them a heck of a platform of choice for installations when their processing power will be enough… and OpenGL ES3 will do what you need it to do.

+When speaking of OpenGL ES3, do keep in mind that it bears limits, compared with the standard version.
+Make sure you read through the limitations before you embark on a "Pi-OpenGL" journey!

 ## Required devices
 * a "Pi" board: [Raspberry Pi 4 Model B (preferably with 8Gb of RAM)](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/)